ericniebler/stl2/review/2010808 Batavia review.md

 [iterator.concept.sentinel]
 TS (offline):  "over time" seems like the wrong description.
 It doesn't change spontaneously; only as a result of other evaluations. [change "can change over time" to "is not static".]
 AM: When I increment an iterator, all *other* iterators are invalidated.
 Suggest: "Any *other* iterator" [changed]

+[iterator.concept.sizedsentinel]
+RD: Missing semicolon in `SizeSentinel` definition. [fixed]
+WB: p3 first sentence "mechanism to enable library use"?
+[Reworded]
+CC: Can strike [second] sentence [of p3, it's not actually normative]. [struck]
+WB: [p4] Strikes more as example than note [changed to example]